sharad7s7/Chat-with-Video-RAG/Readme.md

 ## ▶️ How to Run

-1.Extracts audio from the DSA lecture videos using ffmpeg. python process_videos.py
+1.Extracts audio from the DSA lecture videos using ffmpeg.
+ - python process_videos.py

-2.Transcribes and translates audio files into timestamped subtitle chunks. python create_chunks.py
+2.Transcribes and translates audio files into timestamped subtitle chunks.
+ - python create_chunks.py

-3.Generates vector embeddings for each subtitle chunk and stores them for retrieval. python create_embeddings.py
+3.Generates vector embeddings for each subtitle chunk and stores them for retrieval.
+ - python create_embeddings.py

-4.Accepts a user question, retrieves relevant video chunks, and generates a grounded answer with video timestamps. python process_inputs.py
+4.Accepts a user question, retrieves relevant video chunks, and generates a grounded answer with video timestamps.
+ - process_inputs.py

 ![RAG Pipeline](assets/pipeline.png)